-CMP typically perform their work at the Esc/MW premises and may not have proper rest areas to take their breaks.
+The CMP typically performs his/her work at the Esc/MW premises and may not have proper rest areas to take his/her breaks.
 Service buyers and providers should also agree on the usage of the rest areas, such as frequency and duration of rest, to minimise possible disputes.